oVirt/ovirt-site/source/develop/release-management/features/storage/multipath-events.html.md

 ### New vdsm API

-New property in 'HostStats': 'MultipathAlertsMap' which is a mapping of faulty paths indexed by the device mapper GUID.
+Host.getStats will report now new 'multipath' key.
+The contents is a map of multipath alerts.

 #### Multipath Alerts Map